-South Africa will cause Notes to be issued in definitive form in exchange for Notes only if DTC, or the nominee thereof notifies South Africa in writing that it is no longer willing or able to discharge its responsibilities as depositary for the Notes properly; DTC ceases to be a clearing agency registered under the Exchange Act and South Africa is unable to locate a qualified successor within 90 days after receiving such notice; if an event of default has occurred and is continuing as described under "Description of Debt Securities-Events of Default" in the accompanying Prospectus or South Africa at any time and in its sole discretion determines not to have any of the Notes represented by the Global Notes.
+South Africa will cause Notes to be issued in definitive form in exchange for Notes only if DTC, or the nominee thereof notifies South Africa in writing that it is no longer willing or able to discharge its responsibilities as depositary for the Notes properly; DTC ceases to be a clearing agency registered under the Exchange Act and South Africa is unable to locate a qualified successor within 90 days after receiving such notice; if an event of default has occurred and is continuing as described under "Description of Debt Securities- Events of Default" in the accompanying Prospectus or South Africa at any time and in its sole discretion determines not to have any of the Notes represented by the Global Notes.
 If any of the above events occurs, South Africa will reissue the Notes in fully certificated, registered form in minimum denominations of U.S.\$200,000 and integral multiples of U.S.\$1,000 in excess thereof and will recognize the registered holders of the definitive Notes as holders under the Fiscal Agency Agreement.
 Such Notes may be presented for registration of transfer or exchange at the office of the Fiscal Agent in the City of London or at the office of the Listing and Paying Agent in Luxembourg, and principal and interest will be payable at such offices, provided that interest may be paid by check mailed to the registered holders of the definitive Notes.
-In the event of the issuance of definitive Notes, South Africa will publish a notice in a leading newspaper with general circulation in Luxembourg (which is expected to be the Luxemburger Wort) announcing such issuance and, for as long as the Notes are listed on the Luxembourg Stock Exchange and so long as the rules of the Luxembourg.
+South Africa will publish a notice in a leading newspaper with general circulation in Luxembourg (which is expected to be the Luxemburger Wort) announcing such issuance and, for as long as the Notes are listed on the Luxembourg Stock Exchange and so long as the rules of the Luxembourg Stock Exchange so require, the South African Government will maintain a transfer agent and paying agent in Luxembourg.